 In addition to numerous articles, publications include:

-- Supperstone, Goudie and Walker on Judicial Review (co-editor and contributor of chapter on Bias) (fifth Edition 2014)
+- Supperstone, Goudie and Walker on Judicial Review (co-editor and contributor of chapter on Bias) (6th Edition 2017)

 - Butterworths Local Government Law (co-editor and contributor of chapter on Capital Finance) (1998)